open-metadata/OpenMetadata/docs/integrations/connectors/bigquery/bigquery-metadata-extraction.md

 {% tab title="Airflow SDK" %}
 ## Schedule Ingestion via the Airflow SDK <a href="#mysql-connector-airflow-sdk" id="mysql-connector-airflow-sdk"></a>

-## Requirements
+## **Requirements**

-Using the OpenMetadata Redshift connector requires supporting services and software.
-Please ensure your host system meets the requirements listed below.
+Using the OpenMetadata BigQuery connector requires supporting services and software.
+Please ensure that your host system meets the requirements listed below.
 Then continue to follow the procedure for installing and configuring this connector.

-### OpenMetadata (version 0.8.0 or later)
+### **OpenMetadata (version 0.8.0 or later)**

 You must have a running deployment of OpenMetadata to use this guide.
 OpenMetadata includes the following services: